Continuum limit for discrete NLS with memory effect: The linear equation

 As explained in \cite{mypaper}, one may take the Fourier transform in space and Laplace transform in time, and obtain the following representation for the solution:

 As in the continuous case, our Fourier multiplier is given by the \emph{Mittag-Leffler function}:

 This function is an entire function in the complex plane.
-More details about this derivation may be found in \cite{kai}, and also \cite{mypaper}*{Appendix A}.
+More details about this derivation may be found in \cite{kai}, and also \cite[Appendix~A]{mypaper}.
 We will write the solution of the linear equation as follows:

 where ${}^{\vee}$ denotes the inverse Fourier transform.

 The Mittag-Leffler function enjoys the following asymptotics: